 - No power.
 Confirm power to electric outlet, check breakers and GFCI’s.
 Ensure control box circuit breaker (1g) has not tripped; if so: turn off power to control box using toggle switch (1e) push in circuit breaker then restore power moving toggle switch to “Auto.”
 Note: Extension cords and power strips should not be used to supply power to the system, relocate as needed.

 - Loose connections.
 Make sure Float Switch Connector (1h) is properly seated and not damaged in anyway.
+If system has Grey wire connector for float switch make sure all wires are fully seated in connector and wire colors match: Black to Black, Red to Red, White to White

 - If your system has a Digital Program Clock make sure you have set an ON and OFF time for spray initiation.
 If you have only created ON times the relay that runs the motor will not be able to reset.
 See program guide on FAQ Page